Mountain View’s Demographics

 Note: Jobs-Housing Balance is a measurement used by planners that assumes that a balanced community is one where people can both live and work.
 This ratio compares the number of jobs in a community to the number of housing units.

 Note: Jobs-Housing Fit measures the mismatch between wages and housing affordability as the ratio of low-wage jobs (less than $3,333/month) to the number of low-cost rental units (less than $1,500/month).
-In Mountain View, there are more than 4 low-wage workers competing for each affordable home.
+In Mountain View, there are almost 4 low-wage workers competing for each affordable home.

 Renting in Mountain View